krisleech/wisper-celluloid/README.md

 ## Contributing

-Yes please, please open an issue.
+Yes please, either submit a PR or open an issue first to discuss your thoughts.